-Approving the 2019 interim tax levy, with payments split between a March and May installment, will serve both the County's immediate cash flow needs and provide reasonable notice to the County's property owners through a balanced schedule of property tax payments.
+Approving the 2021 interim tax levy, with payments split between a March and May installment, will serve both the County's immediate cash flow needs and provide reasonable notice to the County's property owners through a balanced schedule of property tax payments.
+The interim tax rates, as identified in Attachment #1, are established to ensure the interim tax levy does not exceed 50% of the prior year's combined municipal and education taxes for any particular property.

-Although not anticpated to be utilized, in the event there is a timing issue related to collection of municipal revenues and outflow of expeditures, the temporary borrowing by-law provides the applicable short-term credit facility.
+Although not anticipated to be utilized, in the event there is a timing issue related to collection of municipal revenues and outflow of expenditures, the temporary borrowing by-law provides the applicable short-term credit facility.